 - Wash the soap away entirely with clean water.

-A good hygiene for kids includes keeping his/her hands clean at all times.
-Let your child form a habit of washing their hands every time they:
+Hygiene for kids includes keeping their hands clean at all times.
+Let your child form a habit of washing his/her hands every time they:

 - Use the bathroom

 - Come home from outside, whether the school or park.